 You may wish firstly to end the contract and stop losses from occurring.

 Some consumer law based contracts such as building contracts have prescribed procedures to resolve disputes between the parties.
 Other business contracts do not so other methods have to be used.

 A contract can be terminated due to breaches, being discharged or repudiation.
 To terminate a contract is not always simple and the correct procedure should be followed to ensure that you as the aggrieved party does not become liable for losses or claims from the other party.

-Specific performance is where a court order is sought to make a party to complete part of all of a contract.
-This can be sought urgently through a court process and is used in circumstances where a there is more benefit to a Plaintiff in making sure the contract is performed, rather than simply ending it (which is usually another option) on the basis of the breach.
+Specific performance is where a court order is sought force the party to complete or perform a part of the contract.
+This can be sought urgently through a court process and can be helpful to a Plaintiff in making sure the contract is performed.
+This can lead to a better commercial outcome rather than simply ending a contract (which is usually another option) on the basis of the breach.

 The parties may agree to amend the terms of the contract through negotiation to satisfy all the parties.
 This can be done without going to court.
 This may help to retain the relationship between all the parties where the commercial arrangement can continue to benefit all the parties.